What’s on this page?

 This is probably my main advice here.
-I came across quite a few stories or met travellers that got robbed, drugged, etc. but to be honest, I often thought that I would have robbed them too if I was someone the robber.
+I came across quite a few stories or met travellers that got robbed, drugged, etc. but to be honest, I often thought that I would have robbed them too if I was the robber :).
 Some people just do everything to get robbed, seriously.

-I never got robbed and I don’t think anyone had even tried on me, because there were always better targets around me, as simply as that.
+I never got robbed and I don’t think anyone had even tried on me, because there were always better targets around me, as simple as that.

 No money flashing!
 Sometimes you don’t realise how much you have on you for local standards.
 It will tell a lot about your wealth and it will tempt some people.

-You don’t need much for your daily spending so take a cheap looking wallet with only what you need inside (which is not much) and keep some extra cash at different places.
+You don’t need much on you for your daily spending so take a cheap looking wallet with only what you need inside (which is not much) and keep some extra cash at different places.

 You are visiting countries where people don’t have much money, showing off your cash is tempting people and it is a lack of respect too.

 Same things with looking cheap here, and they often go together.
 If you look stressed, looking everywhere, feeling like you have nothing to do where you are, people will take advantage.
-Seriously, I have seen some tourists looking already so much like they are could get stuff stolen that they get stolen, as simple as that.
+I have seen some tourists looking already so much like they could get stuff stolen that they get stolen.

 On the opposite way, if you look confident like you almost live there, like you have been around many times and you know the place, people will believe that.
-They don’t want to risk robbing someone that might know some locals around or that might live around.
+They don’t want to risk robbing someone that might know some locals around.

 Some areas around the world are known for certain specific scams.
 It is funny to imagine but it does happen that way.

-Ask around, read forums, etc. before you go to learn what are the robbing trends.
+Ask around, read forums, etc. before you go to learn what are the current robbing trends in the country.